-- In lieu of reassigned time, applicants may request funding for summer research, up to $5490.
+- Applicants may request funding for summer research, up to $5490.

 - Applicant may not teach in the summer school sessions in the summer in which FRG funding is granted.

-- Please indicate whether you will take August or June funding in your proposal.
-Because the fiscal year begins in July, this affects which summer you will take the stipend.
+- Please indicate whether you will take August 2015 or June 2016 funding in your proposal.

-- You may apply for an LFRG and an FRG simultaneously, but will only receive one.
+- You may apply for an LFRG and an FRG simultaneously, but may receive no more than one.

 - Recipients of an LFRG are not eligible to apply for another LFRG the following year.